SysKitTeam/docs-spconsultant/how-to/create-snapshot.md

 [//]: # (TODO - provjeriti ovaj link za online dokumentaciju kada se ona postavi online)

-The documentation is also available for you to view [online](https://www.powershellgallery.com/Errors/404?aspxerrorpath=/packages/SysKit.SPDocKit.PS/1.0.1/Documentation).
+The documentation is also available [here](https://www.powershellgallery.com/Errors/404?aspxerrorpath=/packages/SysKit.SPDocKit.PS/1.0.1/Documentation).

+__Please note!__
-__Please note!__ The PowerShell module can be used with __PowerShell version 3.0 or higher.__ To create a snapshot in such environments, please use __SPDocKit Snapshot Wizard - Consultant.__
+- The PowerShell module can be used with __PowerShell version 3.0 or higher.__ To create a snapshot in such environments, please use __SPDocKit Snapshot Wizard - Consultant.__
+- Creation of snapshot of SharePoint 2010 cannot be done using the PowerShell.